-So if you buy potting soil from the store you might be surprised to realize how much of it is actually bark.
+If you buy potting soil from the store you might be surprised to realize how much of it is actually bark.
 This bark will then compost quickly and begin to decompose.

 In fact, since there is no bark in this potting soil mix, your potting soil should last much longer than a lot of the potting soil you purchase from the stores.

-What Do I Want From My Potting Soil?
+What Do I Want from My Potting Soil?

 When I wanted to learn how to make my own potting soil, I found that soil actually did much more than I ever gave it credit for.